-- An application for chartered status and constitution and/or bylaws of the organ zation must be filed with the Student Senate Organizations Committee. - b.
-The organization must be in compliance with "Responsibilities of Chartered O ganizations" (III.,C.,3.,a-g) at the time of application. - e.
-A representative from the organization must schedule and attend an interview with the Senate Organizations Committee. - At the next regularly scheduled senate meeting following the Organizations Committee interview, the Organizations Committee will present to the Student Senate a written report on the organization seeking to become chartered.
-The senate will vote on chartered status at the next meeting. - Organizations wishing to request money during the fall or spring appropriation process must be chartered prior to the stated application deadline.
+a.
+An application for chartered status and constitution and/or bylaws of the organization must be filed with the Student Senate Organizations Committee.

+b.
+The organization must be in compliance with "Responsibilities of Chartered Organizations" (III., C., 3., a-p) at the time of application.

+A representative from the organization must schedule and attend an interview with the Senate Organizations Committee.

+d.
+At the next regularly scheduled senate meeting following the Organizations Committee interview, the Organizations Committee will present to the Student Senate a written report on the organization seeking to become chartered.
+The senate will vote on chartered status at the next meeting.

+Organizations wishing to request money during the fall or spring appropriations process must be chartered prior to the stated application deadline.